Move and Copy refactorings

 Move File refactoring moves a file to another directory.

-The Move refactorings allow you to move classes, functions, modules, files, and directories within a project.
-So doing, PyCharm Edu tracks these movements and automatically corrects all references to the moved symbols in the source code.
+The Move refactoring allows you to move classes, functions, modules, files, and directories within a project.
+In doing so, PyCharm Edu tracks these movements and automatically corrects all references to the moved symbols in the source code.

 The following Move refactorings are available: